jeholliday/shellshock/README.md

 specific directory on the server and is executed whenever a client requests a specific endpoint.
 The resulting output to stdout will be then be returned to the client as an HTTP response.
 When invoking the script, information about the request is communicated using environment variables.
-If a CGI script is written in Bash script, then it can be vulnerable to Shellshock because an attacker can include a Shellshock payload in an HTML request, and Apache will automatically include the payload in an environment variable.
+If a CGI script is written in Bash script, then it can be vulnerable to a Shellshock injection attack.
+An attacker can include a Shellshock payload in an HTML request, and Apache will automatically include the payload in an environment variable.

 ### Installing Apache
 Install Apache and Curl [12]